 All that’s left to do is remove that tape!!

-And that’s how to paint stairs!
+And that, in a nutshell, is how to paint stairs!
 We love how these painted stairs turned out.
-For the cost of 2 gallons of paint, we have re-vamped an old staircase with a brand new look.
+For the cost of 2 gallons of paint, we have renovated an old staircase into something new-looking.

 This super inexpensive project has even been in print!
 Check ‘er out in This Old House magazine.
-Not bad for a couple of cans of paint and a little DIY time and energy spent!
+Not bad for a couple of cans of paint and a little DIY time and energy!

 Pin this post for later!
-And if you try this project, leave a picture of your finished stairs on the pin!
+And if you try this project, leave a picture of your finished staircase remodel on the pin!
 That will help others decide whether they want to tackle this painted stairs project, too!

 P.S…before you go, we’d sure love to see you around here more often!
 Subscribers are the first to know about the latest DIY and home decorating news from the nest.
 Join us!